nickdekruijk/laravel-ui-presets/README.md

 # laravel-ui-presets
 Frontend presets for Laravel

+## Warning
+**Do not use this package in existing applications, it will delete css/sass/js resources, remove welcome view and change routes.**
+Only use after a fresh laravel install.

 ## Installation

 To install the presets in a fresh Laravel application, simply run the following command: